v1r7u/cloud_computing_old/demo_steps_docs/07-security_certificate.md

 1. Certificates are used to identify an Entity.
 To prove the identification, there is a certificate chain: leaf, intermediate, and root certs.

     - open any website and show certificate: subject, alternative names, valid to/from, trust-chain
-    - get certificate from terminal and compare : `echo | openssl s_client -servername github.com -connect github.com:443 | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > certificate.crt`
+    - get certificate from terminal and compare : `echo | openssl s_client -servername github.com -connect github.com:443 | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > certificate.crt` OR `openssl s_client -showcerts -connect github.com:443`

     By default, your browser accepts certificates that have trusted Certificate Authority in its trust-chain.
 You can _trust_ other authoirities too, but you have to add them to truststore first.